-This course discusses the processes, methods, techniques and tools to manage information systems projects.
+This course discusses the processes, methods, techniques and tools that organizations use to manage their information systems projects.
 The course covers a systematic methodology for initiating, planning, executing, controlling, and closing projects.
-This course also acknowledges that project management involves both the use of resources from within the firm, as well as contracted from outside the organization.
+This course assumes that project management in the modern organization is a complex team based activity, where various types of technologies including project management software as well as software to support group collaboration are an inherent part of the project management process.
+This course also acknowledges that project management involves both the use of resources within the organization as well as others acquired from outside the organization.